mademoixcel/Payroll/README.md

 # How many people are in the organization

 I used COUNTIF() for this using 'Male' and 'Female' respectively for the criteria of each COUNTIF().
-The result showed there are 52 Males and 35 Females .
+The result showed there are 52 Males and 35 Females.
+Overall, there are 87 people in the organization.

 <img width="1705" alt="Untitled (27)" src="https://github.com/mademoixcel/Payroll/assets/124081194/f363cd09-690a-433b-8fd4-67995406d19e">